Control of fixed points and existence and uniqueness of centric linking systems: Functors on orbit categories

-Useful filtrations by subquotient functors of this functor often correspond to filtrations of the subgroups of $S$.
+Filtrations of the collection of subgroups of $S$ yield useful filtrations of the center functor by subquotient functors.
 Denote by $\sS(S)$ the set of subgroups of $S$, and by $\sS(S)_{\geq Y}$ the subset of those that contain a fixed subgroup $Y \leq S$.

 \begin{definition} A collection $\R \subseteq \sS(S)$ is an \emph{interval} if $P \in \R$ whenever $P_1, P_2 \in \R$ and $P_1 \leq P \leq P_2$.
 An interval $\R$ is $\F$-\emph{invariant} if $P^\phi \in \R$ whenever $P \in \R$ and $\phi \in \Hom_\F(P, S)$. \end{definition}